Development Costs

 Once we’ve got the team covered, we’ll use these reserves as a means of ensuring the stability of our service, should we run into downtrends in subscriptions or F something up bad enough to require some time to recover.
 Shit happens, so we want to be prepared to weather any storm.

-And finally, the reserves will serve as a war chest for exploring opportunities to create or support other niche projects.
-But the health, stability, and quality of Monsters & Memories will always come first.
+And finally, the reserves will serve as a war chest for exploring opportunities to create or support other niche projects, but the health, stability, and quality of Monsters & Memories will always come first.

 In Closing